junxit/us-congress-bills-119/bill.md

     - **(E)** an entity that advocates for the survivors of veterans.
   - **(3)** The terms “claimant” and “notice” have the meanings given such terms in section 5100 of title 38, United States Code.

 ## § 3.
-Modification of certain housing loan fees
+Extension of certain limits on payments of pension

-The loan fee table in section 3729(b)(2) of title 38, United States Code, is amended by striking “June 9, 2034” each place it appears and inserting “June 23, 2034”.
+Section 5503(d)(7) of title 38, United States Code, is amended by striking “November 30, 2031” and inserting “December 31, 2031”.